arjunkomath/netdata-ios/README.md

 ### A beautiful and minimal client for Netdata that allows you to monitor cloud infrastructure in real-time.

+## ⚠️⚠️⚠️ This app does NOT work with Netdata Cloud ⚠️⚠️⚠️

 ## [Download on the App Store](https://apps.apple.com/us/app/netdata-server-monitoring/id1525322870)

 *Warning!
 I'm learning Swift and SwiftUI, so the code is probably terrible.*